Introduction to SEPAL¶

 The first step to create a SEPAL environment is to set up the language you want to use.

 Sepal is by default in English, but is also available in several languages such as French and Spanish.
-To use these language in sepal come back to the launch page. (disconnect yourself if necessary).
+To use these languages in SEPAL, return to the launch page. (you may have to logout of SEPAL to return to launch page).
 On this page click on

 Once you’ve clicked, you will access the login page.
 At the top-right side of this panel, click on the button corresponding to your language: